picolibc/picolibc/hello-world/hello-world.md

 	INCLUDE picolibc.ld

-The mps2-an385 has at least 16kB of flash starting at 0 and at least 64kB of RAM starting at 0x20000000, so hello-world-arm.ld looks like
+The mps2-an385 has at least 16kB of flash starting at 0.
+Picolibc places a small interrupt vector there which points at the first instruction of _start.
+The mps2-an385 also has 64kB of RAM starting at 0x20000000, so hello-world-arm.ld looks like this:
-this:

 	__flash =      0x00000000;
 	__flash_size = 0x00004000;